Aliases for SLX4 Gene

 GeneCards Summary for SLX4 Gene

 SLX4 (SLX4 Structure-Specific Endonuclease Subunit) is a Protein Coding gene.
-Diseases associated with SLX4 include Fanconi Anemia, Complementation Group P and Fanconi Anemia, Complementation Group A. Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
+Diseases associated with SLX4 include Fanconi Anemia, Complementation Group P and Fanconi Anemia, Complementation Group A. Among its related pathways are Fanconi anemia pathway and Homologous DNA Pairing and Strand Exchange.
 GO annotations related to this gene include enzyme activator activity and 5-flap endonuclease activity.

 UniProtKB/Swiss-Prot for SLX4 Gene